ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - ***Somalia:*** Somalia occupies the fourth position in terms of death percentage, standing at around 4.98%.
 Despite challenges, including healthcare infrastructure limitations, Somalia demonstrates a lower fatality rate compared to some other countries in the dataset, indicating potential resilience and effective response measures within the country.
 These insights highlight the varying impacts of COVID-19 across different countries, influenced by factors such as healthcare infrastructure, response measures, and population demographics.

 #### b.
 Bottom 10 Countries
-To identify the bottom 10 countries having the lowest probability of dying due to COVID, I developed and calculated a new metric death_percentage by country.
-Then I filtered out the null values in the continent and the total_deaths column.
+To identify the bottom 10 countries with the lowest probability of dying due to COVID-19, I calculated the death_percentage by country and filtered out the null values in the continent and total_deaths columns.
+The data was grouped by country and ordered in ascending order to determine the countries with the lowest death percentages.

-For getting the bottom 10 countries I grouped the data by countries and ordered the output in descending order while for the bottom 10 I ordered it in ascending order.

 ```sql
 SELECT